cysouw/diathesis/text/c09_adverbials.md

 - Der Wald wächst sich zu Tode.^[~~DWDS~~: Berliner Zeitung, 30.12.1998.]
 :::

-The same reflexive+resultative alternation is attested with some verbs that take a governed preposition, like *lachen* 'to laugh' [@next].
-Note that the prepositional phrase can be retained.
+The same reflexive+resultative alternation is attested with some verbs that take a governed preposition, like *totlachen* 'to laugh extremely' [@next a].
+In this alternation the governed prepositional phrase can be retained.
+This is crucially different from a resultative applicative (see [@sec:adverbial-applicative]).
+In that diathesis there is no reflexive pronoun and the prepositional phrase is promoted to accusative with the addition of a resultative, like with *kleinlachen* 'to diminish something by laughing' [@next b].

 ::: ex
 a.
+Ich lache (über den Witz). \
-Ich lache (über den Witz).
+   Ich lache mich tot (über den Witz).
 b.
-Ich lache mich tot (über den Witz).
+Ich lache über die Politik. \
+   [Die] große Politik wird kleingelacht.^[Attested online at https://www.antennebrandenburg.de/service/veranstaltungen/praesentationen/regionalstudios-praesentationen/frankfurt/2022/hunde--die-pellen--beissen-nicht.html, accessed 16 September 2022.]
 :::

-When the combination of resultative and verb is considered to be a new lexicalised predicate (i.e. *totlachen, festbeißen*, etc.), then these verbs would be obligatorily reflexive (alike to the verbs in [@sec:reflexive-obligatory-accusative-reflexive]).
+When the combination of resultative and verb is considered to be a new lexicalised predicate (i.e. *totlachen, festbeißen*, etc.), then all these verbs would be obligatorily reflexive, alike to the verbs in [@sec:reflexive-obligatory-accusative-reflexive].

 **Attested Verbs**